GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 ### Visit the web app

-Visit your webserver at the [external IP address][spotlight-external-ip] listed next to your frontend instance in the **VM instances** table.
+Visit your webserver over an HTTP connection at the [external IP address][spotlight-external-ip] listed next to your frontend instance in the **VM instances** table.

+To see the app, the URL you visit must be in the form `http://[external-ip-address]`.

 ## Cleanup